 - monitoring and communicating of plan

-Businesses and organizations that are a member of an association or college can adopt a sector-specific plan as their Workplace COVID-19 Prevention Plan.
-Businesses and organizations that were not required to close should also develop a plan to address public health protocols.
+Businesses and organizations that are members of an association or college can adopt a sector-specific plan as their Workplace COVID-19 Prevention Plan.
+Businesses and organizations that were not required to close should also develop a plan to address public health measures.

 Find sector-specific plans to help protect workers and customers from COVID-19 in the workplace.

-Many resources are available to support all workplaces in preventing the spread of COVID-19, including:
+Many resources are available to support workplaces help prevent the the spread of COVID-19, including:

 - Canadian Business Resilience Network